torproject/onionbalance/docs/v2/tutorial-v2.rst

    in-depth
    design

-OnionBalance implements `round-robin` like load balancing on top of Tor onion services.
-A typical OnionBalance deployment will incorporate one management servers and multiple backend application servers.
+Onionbalance implements `round-robin` like load balancing on top of Tor onion services.
+A typical Onionbalance deployment will incorporate one management servers and multiple backend application servers.

 Architecture
 ------------

-The management server runs the OnionBalance daemon.
-OnionBalance combines the routing information (the introduction points) for multiple backend onion services instances and publishes this information in a master descriptor.
+The management server runs the Onionbalance daemon.
+Onionbalance combines the routing information (the introduction points) for multiple backend onion services instances and publishes this information in a master descriptor.

 .. image:: ../../onionbalance.png

 The backend application servers run a standard Tor onion service.
 When a client connects to the public onion service they select one of the introduction points at random.
 When the introduction circuit completes the user is connected to the corresponding backend instance.

 **Management Server**
-  is the machine running the OnionBalance daemon.
+  is the machine running the Onionbalance daemon.
 It needs to have access to the onion service private key corresponding for the desired onion address.
 This is the public onion address that users will request.

   This machine can be located geographically isolated from the machines